DonMacary/PythonProject/README.md

 # Packet Sniffer

 **Description:** This tool is a command line tool written in python that allows a user to display and analyse packet data on any/all interfaces on their system.
 Currently this tool is compatible with LINUX operating systems and runs through python 2.7.
 Users will need to follow the setup and run instructions in order to run the program.
+The github for this project is located at [HERE](https://github.com/DonMacary/PythonProject)

 ## Project Requirements
 **This tool WILL:**